Q: What Size Hole Saw Should I Use?

 Tips to help you with your installation

-• De-Coring the hole surrounding the rod holder tube is advisable as well.
-On some boats covering board coring material can be made of wood like Balsa Wood, or foam, or Coosa.
-When exposed to moister these materials can absorb water and weaken the covering boards if the fiberglass laminate schedule is not thick enough.
-To de-core the hole you can place the long shank end of an allen wrench into the chuck of a cordless drill and use the short end of the wrench like a router and knock out the coring material around the hole.
-After de-coring is complete it is advisable to seal the hole up with some hull and deck putty to prevent water intrusion.
+- De-Coring the hole surrounding the rod holder tube is advisable as well.
+On some boats covering board coring material can be made of wood like Balsa, or foam, or Coosa.
+When exposed to moister wood will absorb water and weaken the covering boards if the fiberglass laminate schedule is not thick enough, which is a common problem on factory production boat brands.
+To de-core the hole around the rod holder tube, you can insert the long shank end of an Allen Wrench into the drill chuck of a cordless drill, and use the short end of the wrench like a router and knock out the coring material around the hole.
+After de-coring is complete, it is advisable to fill in the sides of the hole with some hull and deck putty to prevent water intrusion.